Food For Thought...

 This skill is NOT a function of your eyes but your BRAIN.

 Golf is a challenging game.
 We have to look away from our target in order to execute a physical action.
 An Archer, Rifle Shooter, Basketball free-thrower do not.
 They can focus eyes and attention on the target.
+What better?
 Like tigers stalking their prey.

 Serving a tennis ball, rugby goal kickers and golfers have to look at the ball but maintain their attention on where to send it.
 Without systematic training in this skill, for this moment of action, golfers unwittingly switch their focus of attention to the ball, club, body, swing, outcome or potential hazards.
 The target is nowhere to be seen.
 There is little point attempting to visualize your shot before you step in and play it if you think about something else, like your swing, whilst executing it.

 It is not co-incidental that ALL golfers complain of inconsistency but have you ever been coached in this essential psychological skill?
 From your very first golf lesson on grip, alignment, stance and posture your attention is on everything other than the target.
 As a consequence, many believe their golf technique is permanently flawed.